Search engine optimization, or SEO, is the process of improving your site's ranking in search results.

 Search engines may use your site description to populate search results.
 The description text usually displays beneath any search result linking to your site.

-Use the Description field to add your site description.
+In search settings, use the Description field to add your site description.

-Step 4 - Enable page-specific descriptions (optional)
+Step 4 - Enable page descriptions (optional)

 Check Create Page Specific Description Tags to add a description field to each page's configuration menu.
 Then add a description to each page on your site.
+Page descriptions can have up to 350 characters.

 Step 5 - Optimize title order